adamsricks/The-Adventures-of-Snickerdood/README.md

 ## How to run the game
 Go to main.py and run it!

-User the arrow keys or "AWSD" the move haracter, and spacebar to shoot.
+Use the arrow keys or "WASD" the move character, and spacebar to shoot.

 ![alt text](gameplay.png)